Dory (boat): Banks dories

-It is often assumed that the Banks dory was the original dory.
-In fact, the Swampscott dory preceded the Banks dory by fifty years.
+The Banks dory was an early dory, however, the preceded Swampscott dory preceded it by fifty years.
 The Banks dories first appeared in the 1830s and were probably the most numerous at their height of popularity.
 They were "designed specifically as a ships boat but it became so well known and so common a type that it not only was used alongshore but influenced the design of some local fishing boats".
 Adapted almost directly from the low-freeboard French river bateaus, with their straight sides and removable thwarts, bank dories could be nested inside each other and stored on the decks of fishing schooners, for their trip to the Grand Banks and other fishing banks.
 They are not as handy or easy to row as the slightly more complicated Swampscott dories but were mass-produced in much larger numbers.
 Banks dories were also popular as work boats.

+Although the Banks dory dates to the 1830s, it is not the first of its kind.
+The Swampscott dory preceded it by fifty years.

 Sailing dories

 As the need for working dories diminished, the Swampscott or beach dory types were modified for pleasure sailing.
 These sailing dories became quite popular at the beginning of the 20th century around the town of Marblehead, Massachusetts.
 They were generally longer, yet remained narrow with low freeboard and later were often decked over.
 Another common distinctive feature of the sailing dory was a long boom on the rig that angled up with a mainsail that was larger along the foot than the luff.
 The Townclass, a sailboat still raced today, is a late example of a sailing dory.
 Earlier types were the Beachcomber and Alpha series, built by the famed dory builder William Chamberlain, and raced extensively in Salem and Marblehead between 1900 and 1910.

 Few of the original Chamberlain-designed dories remain intact.
-An original Alpha dory can be seen at the Marblehead Historical Museum in Marblehead, Massachusetts.
+An original Chamberlain dory can be seen at the Marblehead Historical Museum in Marblehead, Massachusetts.